 Part 1: Reiselust calling to the faraway towns

 It’s just past 7 in the evening when we start out from Berlin ZOB.
 I’ve managed to fit all I want to take into a 55+15l backpack and a daypack.
 The rest of my stuff is in storage.
-This is the first time I’m doing such a long trip on a bus (not counting that one time back at school when we went to London ).
-My sisters are there to give me one last hug and chocolate and to wish me a wonderful journey.
+This is the first time I’m doing such a long trip on a bus (not counting that one time back at school when we went to London).
+My sisters are there to give me one last hug and chocolate and to wish me an incredible journey.
 My dad’s there to let me know – again – that he doesn’t approve of me doing this.
-You guessed it: he certainly wouldn’t go to Africa… As luck would have it Max – former intern at my last job and Oxford student – is on my bus.
+You guessed it: he certainly wouldn’t go to Africa… As luck would have it Max – a former intern at my last job and Oxford student – is on my bus.
 So there should at least be some entertainment.

 Part 2: Brussels is burning